-A first or second class UK Bachelor’s degree in an appropriate subject, or an overseas qualification of an equivalent standard form a recognised Higher Education Institution is normally required.
+A first or second class UK Bachelor’s degree in an appropriate subject, or an overseas qualification of an equivalent standard from a recognised Higher Education Institution is normally required.
 The equivalence of all overseas degrees will be verified through NARIC.

 For all programmes a GCSE, or comparable qualification, at Grade C/Level 4 is required in both English Language and Mathematics.
 Equivalency of overseas qualifications must be verified through NARIC.

 As part of any conditional offer, all applicants will be required to successfully complete Occupational Health and Disclosure Barring Service (DBS) Enhanced Disclosure checks.
 These checks are required to ensure you meet the Department for Education’s requirements for physical and mental health to teach, as well as assessing your suitability for access to children and vulnerable adults.

 If you have lived overseas in the last 5 years you may be subject to additional checks.